rahulyesantharao/drake-new-code/README.md

 # drake-new-code

 # Footstep Planning Code for Drake #
-Python code written for the new Drake distro
+Python code written for the new Drake distro.
 Before using, `source setup.sh`.

 ## convex-region-optimization ##